 and hardly provides any physical defense.

-(sidenote: kingseeker frampt will eat just about any item in the game in exchange for souls, including armor pieces. most go for about 100 souls apiece, but he pays 1000 for clothes that ladies wear or that have goddesses involved. this includes gwyndolin’s moonlight set. you know what sucks? relying on gross, predatory dudes for validation of our womanhood.)
+speaking of that waistcloth, kingseeker frampt will eat just about any item in the game in exchange for souls, including armor pieces. most go for about 100 souls apiece, but he pays 1000 for clothes that ladies wear or that have goddesses involved. this includes gwyndolin’s moonlight set. you know what sucks? relying on gross, predatory dudes for validation of our womanhood.

 the point is: the ultimate arc of your actions in the world of dark souls was set in place and shaped and directed, diegetically, by a trans woman. if that concept challenges you, perhaps you should ask yourself why.

-even if i’m wrong, even if there’s no ambiguity in meaning in the original text and it’s meant like a hammer to the knees rather than a just-kidding slap to the face, i can still definitively say that the decision to write about her and to frame her in such a way was informed, on some level, by a disrespect for trans womanhood. she is ultimately a fictional character who was written by a team of folks who were probably primarily cis and dudes. she was not necessarily written to be a trans woman, but her character, her background, and her presentation within the game are not coherent outside of the contexts of trans womanhood, and more specifically transphobia, and even more specifically transmisogyny. but while there’s pain in that truth, there’s also some amount of power to be salvaged — while there was disrespect in her creation, there was possibly some amount of compulsion or attraction towards trans womanhood as well. i’ve seen a hell of a lot worse out there than “literal goddess running everything behind the scenes, served by an untold number of gay girls willing to kill for her.” that said, this compulsion still did not lead to an honest representation of our experiences. as such that decision is ours to critique and gwyndolin is ours to reclaim if we so choose, and i do so choose. i’m doing it right now. it’s great.
+eight years, a trilogy, and a remaster later, i can still definitively say that the decision to write about her and to frame her in such a way was informed, on some level, by a disrespect for trans womanhood. she is ultimately a fictional character who was written by a team of folks who were probably primarily cis and dudes. she was not necessarily written to be a trans woman, but her character, her background, and her presentation within the game are not coherent outside of the contexts of trans womanhood, and more specifically transphobia, and even more specifically transmisogyny. but while there’s pain in that truth, there’s also some amount of power to be salvaged — while there was disrespect in her creation, there was possibly some amount of compulsion or attraction towards trans womanhood as well. i’ve seen a hell of a lot worse out there than “literal goddess running everything behind the scenes, served by an untold number of gay girls willing to kill for her.” that said, this compulsion still did not lead to an honest representation of our experiences. as such that decision is ours to critique and gwyndolin is ours to reclaim if we so choose, and i do so choose. i’m doing it right now. it’s great.

 ultimately, sometimes stories and worlds reach transness in strange ways. they aren’t always good, especially when cis people write them. when a story presents us with a character that is coded so overwhelmingly with trans womanhood — like gwyndolin — and then turns around and insists on her maleness? that hurts. that’s transmisogyny. canon is a rickety shack. when a group of people speaks out that the section of shack apportioned to them is actively hazardous to them, what does it gain you to argue with them, to insist they stay in their place? because what it gains us to claim gwyndolin as one of ours is the idea that we can be powerful, we can be influential, we can look as glamorously monstrous as we please. you don’t need that. you have so many characters telling you that already.